 While there are several themes to look out for this year, the key takeaway is that they are all connected.
 You simply cannot practice one of the social media tactics discussed above without embracing the other trends in this list, intentional or not.

 It may seem difficult to keep your posts up to date with the times if social media is not your specialty.
 Fortunately, the team at PHOS can provide the insights and resources to help grow your business.
-Take a look at the wide range of digital marketing solutions we offer that will get your social media strategy on the right track in 2019!
+Take a look at the wide range of social media marketing solutions we offer that will get your social media strategy on the right track in 2019!